 Breathability

-Many people are wondering what breathability of fabric means.
-Although this term is often associated with air permeability and ventilation, it has nothing to do with these two.
+Many people wonder what fabric breathability means.
+While it is often associated with air permeability and ventilation, it has nothing to do with these two.
 Instead, it is the ability of a fabric to allow moisture vapor to pass through it.
 In short, breathability = water vapor permeability.
-The fabric must allow perspiration to be transported from the skin to the outside of the garment providing comfort to the wearer.
-This way, moisture build-up on the inside of the garment is avoided.
+A breathable fabric enables perspiration to be transported from the skin to the outside of the garment, ensuring comfort for the wearer and preventing moisture buildup on the inside.
 It’s an important requirement for maintaining acceptable temperature and comfort at various exertion levels and conditions.

 There are various methods for measuring the breathability of a WBF.
 One of them is through measuring moisture transmission – MVTR (moisture vapor transmission rate).
 The value represents the rate at which moisture passes through a square meter of the fabric in 24 hours.
 It is measured in g/m2 per day.
-Just as with the waterproofness ratings, most manufacturers apply various methodologies and tests to determine the breathability of fabric so don’t just blindly accept what you’re told by the producers about the ratings of their outdoor products.
-Their main goal is to promote more sales so they have a serious reason to inflate the ratings of their products.
+Just like waterproofness ratings, manufacturers employ different methodologies and tests to determine the breathability of the fabric.
+It is important not to blindly accept the ratings provided by producers for their outdoor products.
+Their main goal is to promote more sales so mannufacturers have a serious reason to inflate the ratings of their products.

 Table3: Fabric breathability ratings